aiven/devportal/docs/platform/howto/use-aws-privatelinks.rst

   * SERVICE_NAME is ``kafka-12a3b4c5``, for example
   * PRIVATELINK_CONNECTION_ID is ``plc39413abcdef``, for example

-* To acquire connection information for your service using AWS PrivateLink with SASL enabled, run the following command:
+* For connection information for your service component using AWS PrivateLink with SASL enabled, run the following command:

 .. code-block:: bash